Allison Deutermann

 Reviews

-Deutermann, A. (2015,January 1).
-Staging the Blazon in Early Modern English Theater, ed.
+Deutermann, A. (1970,January 1).
+Book review of Staging the Blazon in Early Modern English Theater, ed.
 Deborah Uman and Sara Morrison.
 Renaissance Quarterly.

 TitleFunding Agency SponsorStart DateEnd DateAwarded DateTotal FundingStatus